Five Reasons You Need Customer Relationship Management

-As a small business owner or nonprofit manager, you have numerous clients, donors and prospects.
+As a business owner, marketing executive or nonprofit manager, you have numerous clients, donors and prospects.
 Some know all about your products and services, others need nurturing and targeted communications explaining why your organization is different and why they should engage you instead of the competition.
 How do you keep track of all these current clients, current donors, potential donors and other leads?
 Customer relationship management (CRM) is your answer.
-Point Taken, a Jacksonville-based marketing and PR firm specializing in nonprofit and small business communications explains five reasons you need CRM.
+Point Taken, a Jacksonville-based marketing and PR firm specializing in nonprofit and business communications explains five reasons you need CRM.

 - You Need to Keep Track of Pain Points: Different prospects, leads, clients and donors have different reasons they need your products and services.
 Use a CRM to keep track of their needs and the products or services they are most likely to purchase.
 You can also employ a CRM to keep track of the programs a particular prospect is most likely to make a donation.